Planet

 OFAC License: Your official permission for specific operations

-To develop the correct strategy, it is necessary to understand the difference between the two main types of licenses issued by OFAC.
-This choice determines both the application process and the scope of permitted activities.
+The type of OFAC sanctions license you choose determines the application process and the scope of permitted activities.
 These types differ in their coverage and mechanism of action.

 The following types of licenses exist:

-• General licenses: published on the OFAC website and allow certain categories of transactions for anyone who meets their conditions, for example, for sending humanitarian aid or providing certain legal services;
+• General license: Published on the OFAC website and allows certain categories of prohibited transactions for anyone who meets its conditions, for example, for sending humanitarian aid or providing certain legal services.

-• Special licenses: issued on a private basis to a specific individual or company after submitting an application and grant permission for an operation not covered by a general license.
+• Specific license: Issued on a private basis to specific individuals and entities after submitting an application and granting permission for an operation not covered by a general license.

 OFAC Clearance: Full removal of sanctions and restoration of rights